joshocon/KohnertDiagram-Hasse-Generator/README.md

 # KohnertPosetGenerator
 This code generates the poset of a Kohenrt diagram, and tells you if it is ranked or bounded.
-There are optional methods to render the diagram in LaTeX.\n
+There are optional methods to render the diagram in LaTeX.

 Put initial diagrams into the diagrams.txt matching the formatting in this example:\n